-You may be surprised how much your event layout will affect your events AV.
+You may be surprised how much your event layout will affect your event AV.
 With so many variables such as where are things going, the number of people, where you put your lighting and more, your layout can drastically impact your event AV and overall budget.

 In today’s episode of Whiteboard Wednesday, Will Curran is going to walk you through how your event layout affects your event AV.
 He will discuss how the layout and AV are all part of the event planning puzzle and why you need to consider AV before selecting a layout.
 He will also give you tips on how everyone can work together to create the best event possible and address common issues we see when choosing event layouts.
 Watch below for a really interesting topic that we often overlook when planning!

-How’s it going, Endless fans?
-Whiteboard Wednesday one more time.
 And today we’re talking about how AV affects your event layout and vice versa, as well.
 Uh, obviously, with a lot of equipment and things being placed, it seems like AV is always working around what the layout to the room’s gonna be, where things have to be, making sure that we submit drawings and CAD designs, all that sort of stuff.
 We might be wondering, “Well, how do things really affect the layout, and how can I make sure that I’m planning my event properly?”
 And vice versa, how can the AV company, as well, plan around what you’re doing?
 So, I wanted to put together a rapid-fire list of tips and tricks when it comes to layouts and what gets affected when it comes to those certain items.

 This is … by far, not an exhaustive list, but just at least a good starting point for you to get thinking.